-Providing great service in a restaurant isn’t just about ensuring the customer gets their meal on time, or smiling as you take their order.
-It’s also about the little actions you take throughout their time in the venue.
+Providing great service in a restaurant isn’t just about ensuring customers receive their meal on time or smiling as you take their order.
+It’s also about the little actions you take throughout their time in your venue.

-So, what exactly is etiquette, and what basic tips will help you provide customers with the best experience possible?
+But, what exactly is etiquette, and what basic hospitality tips will help you provide customers with the best experience possible?

 Etiquette is a little bit like a code of conduct; actions and behaviors that reflect how polite and professional an individual or venue is.

 Etiquette guidelines will change from venue to venue; they’re likely to be a little more casual at a local pub than they will be at a fine dining restaurant.
 But there are a number of basic hospitality tips that will be expected across the board – and we’re here to help you remember them!

 Want to learn about how software can help you up your game at work?
 Check out the 2021 Restaurant Software Guide from Storekit.